trimble-oss/devguide/content/development-practises/packaging-and-distribution.md

 ### Python

 [Distutils](https://docs.python.org/3/library/)(setuptools) has become the primary method for packaging and distributing python packages and scripts.
-By using distutils and building a package with setup.py you can easily distribute packages publically on [PyPi](https://pypi.python.org/pypi) or privately using a [Git Repository](https://pip.pypa.io/en/stable/reference/pip_install/#git) or [Artifactory](https://www.jfrog.com/confluence/display/RTF/PyPI+Repositories).
+By using distutils and building a package with setup.py you can easily distribute packages publicly on [PyPi](https://pypi.python.org/pypi) or privately using a [Git Repository](https://pip.pypa.io/en/stable/reference/pip_install/#git) or [Artifactory](https://www.jfrog.com/confluence/display/RTF/PyPI+Repositories).

 This [Quick Start](https://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/quickstart.html) give a good high level overview on building your first Python package.
 For more advanced features refer to the[ setuptools documentation](https://setuptools.readthedocs.io/en/latest/setuptools.html#basic-use).